PaperMadeGames/open5e_convert/README.md

 To use this script simply make sure all python packages are loaded and then cd into the folder and execute the script.
 (Better directions are coming)

--f or --feater= will set the feature to fetch from open5e.
+-f or --feature= will set the feature to fetch from open5e.
 Currently the code supports the following `features` that you can import from open5e:

 - monsters
 - spells